-- C1 Council may consider the use of pump out system as a last option, for sites sloping away from the street, in the event that a drainage easement can't be created or the use of an alternative drainage method (such as charged line or absorption system) is determined to be unachievable. - C2 Any approval of a pump out system will be assessed against the following criteria: - (a) Applicants must provide easement documentation and relevant information regarding alternative drainage methods to demonstrate why these methods cannot be installed or achieved; - (b) The maximum pump rate must be limited to PSD 150 litres/second/hectare; - (c) Dual submersible pumps must be provided with all connections and configuration complying with Section 8 of AS/NZS 3500.3; - (d) The underground storage tanks must be constructed using pre-cast or cast in situ reinforced concrete subject to structural engineers design; - (e) The required storage volume shall be designed entirely underground; - (f) The underground pump system must be located at the lowest part of the site; - (g) Design storage volumes for the pump system must comply with Appendix 1 - Engineering Specifications; and - (h) A positive covenant must be created and registered over the pump system to ensure long-term maintenance.
+- C1 Council may consider the use of pump out system as a last option, for sites sloping away from the street, in the event that a drainage easement can't be created or the use of an alternative drainage method (such as charged line or absorption transpiration system) is determined to be unachievable. - C2 Any approval of a pump out system will be assessed against the following criteria: - (a) Applicants must provide easement documentation, in accordance with Section B5.2 - C5 and relevant information regarding alternative drainage methods to demonstrate why these methods cannot be installed or achieved; - (b) The maximum pump rate must be limited to PSD 150 litres/second/hectare, at the outlet point of discharge; - (c) Dual submersible pumps must be provided with all connections and configuration complying with Section 8 of AS/NZS 3500.3;

+- (d) The underground storage tanks must be constructed using pre-cast or cast in situ reinforced concrete subject to structural engineers design; - The required storage volume shall be designed to be entirely underground; - (f) The underground pump system must be located at the lowest part of the site; insofar as practicable; - (g) Design storage volumes for the pump system must comply with Appendix 1 - Engineering Specifications; and AS 3500. - (h) A positive covenant must be created and registered over the pump system to ensure long-term maintenance.